moderndatacompany/dataos.info/docs/resources/stacks/python/access.md

     This code defines two distinct use cases for an application hosted at `st_auth` ingress path configured in the Python Service manifest file:

-    - `read-st-auth`: Provides read-only access. confi
+    - `read-st-auth`: Provides read-only access.
     - `manage-st-auth`: Provides full read/write/delete access.

     === "Read"